openphacts/ops-docker/README.md

 Download this `ops-platform-setup` repository from the `master` branch:

-    curl -L https://github.com/openphacts/ops-platform-setup/archive/master.tar.gz | tar xzv
+    curl -L https://github.com/openphacts/ops-docker/archive/master.tar.gz | tar xzv
-    cd ops-platform-setup-master/docker
+    cd ops-docker

-You can also use the above to upgrade the `ops-platform-setup` download, but this would overwrite any changes you have made to `docker-compose.yml`.
+You can also use the above to upgrade the `ops-docker` download, but this would overwrite any changes you have made to `docker-compose.yml`.

-Now make sure you are in the equivalent of the `ops-platform-setup-master/docker` folder and run:
+Now make sure you are in the equivalent of the `ops-docker` folder and run:

     sudo docker-compose pull